Home

 How to Start Teaching ESL or EFL

-You're probably thinking, "I don't know how to start teaching ESL.
-I don't even know the duties of an ESL teacher."
-Where do I begin?
-Well, that may depend on whether you live in a non-English-speaking country (in that case, you would need to know how to start teaching EFL—English as a Foreign Language) or an English-speaking country.
+This may first depend on whether you live in a non-English-speaking country (in that case, you would need to know how to start teaching EFL—English as a Foreign Language) or an English-speaking country (where you would be teaching ESL—English as a Second Language).

 Volunteer Opportunities